apurvamulay/ReCOVery/README.md

  - `news_guard_score` - The score given by NewsGuard for the news source.
  - `mbfc_level` - Media Bias/Fact Check level for each news source.
  - `political_bias` - Political bias for each news source.
- - `country` - The country of the news publishing website.
+ - `country` - The country of the news source.
  - `reliability` - reliability label of the news article (1 = reliable, 0 = unreliable).

  2. recovery-social-media-data.csv
  - `news_id` - Unique identifier for each news article.
  - `tweet_id`- Unique identifier for every tweet.

-`dataset/reliable-unreliable-news-sources.txt` contains a list of all the reliable and unreliable news websites used for the project.
+[`dataset/reliable-unreliable-news-sources.txt`](https://github.com/apurvamulay/ReCOVery/blob/master/dataset/reliable-unreliable-news-sources.txt) contains a list of all the reliable and unreliable news websites used for the project.

 ## Installation